neumino/rethinkdbdash/README.md

   the connection pool and streams are on their way.

-- _Is it stable?_
+- __Is it stable?__

   Yes.

-  Rethinkdbdash is used by quite a few people.
-The driver is also used by `thinky`, so it has been and is still being tested in the wild.
+Rethinkdbdash is used by quite many people.
+The driver is also used by `thinky`, and has been and is still being tested in the wild.

-- _Is rethinkdbdash going to become the JavaScript official driver?_
+- __Is rethinkdbdash going to become the JavaScript official driver?__

   Not (yet?), maybe :)